stephan-klein/supersonic/docs/tooling/cli/emulators/genymotion.md

 ## Running

 To launch your app in Genymotion, type `gen` or `g` in the `steroids connect` prompt.
-The emulator should now start and if everything went as expected you should see your app.
+The emulator should now start.
+On first launch it may take some time for the emulator to download the Scanner itself, so do not panic if your app does not open immediately the first time you are getting Genymotion to run.
+If your app won't start after leaving the emulator open for five minutes, try closing and restarting the emulator.

 In the case that you have multiple devices setup in Genymotion (e.g. testing different APIs) you can specify which one you would launch by giving the name of the emulator as a parameter.
 E.g. `gen nexus4`